William Perry (American football): Television

 In 1986, Perry appeared as himself in an episode of The A-Team alongside WWF star Hulk Hogan.

+In 1996 he appeared on the British comedy panel show They Think It's All Over as a mystery guest in the show's Feel the Sportsman round.

 He also appeared on a 2002 episode of Comedy Central's The Man Show.

 Personal life

 Perry has been married twice and has four children.

 In June 2007, Perry was diagnosed with Guillain–Barré syndrome, a chronic inflammatory disorder of the peripheral nerves.
-On April 22, 2009, Perry was hospitalized in South Carolina in serious condition from his Guillain–Barré syndrome.
+On April 22, 2009, Perry was hospitalized in South Carolina in serious condition due to the disease.
 Perry spent approximately a month in the hospital before being released.
-In June 2010, it was reported that Perry suffered from hearing loss, but that he was improving after his diagnosis of Guillain–Barré syndrome.
-He had lost more than 100 lb, but was, by this time, back up to 330 lb.
+In June 2010, Perry was reported to be suffering from hearing loss which was improving.
+He had lost more than 100 lb while hospitalized in 2009, but by 2010 he had rebounded to 330 lb.

-In February 2011, ESPN ran a somber article about Perry, citing ongoing health and drinking problems and a weight of 400 lb.
+In February 2011, ESPN ran a somber article about Perry, citing ongoing health problems, excessive alcohol consumption, and a weight of 400 lb.

 In April 2011, Cliff Forrest, a 10-year-old child, discovered Perry's Super Bowl ring for sale.
 With help from his mother he purchased it for $8,500 and returned the ring to Perry.
-In September 2015, it was reported that Perry's Super Bowl ring had been auctioned off for more than $200,000 by the man Perry had sold it to several years earlier.
+In September 2015, it was reported that Perry's Super Bowl ring had been auctioned off for more than $200,000 by a man Perry had sold it to.

 As of October 29, 2014, Perry was confined to his late father's home.
 Michael Dean Perry, his younger brother and another former NFL defensive lineman, was William's guardian and conservator for his affairs.
-In January 2016, Perry, weighing more than 425 pounds, checked himself into the hospital to receive treatment for diabetes.
-Confined to a wheelchair, Perry revealed he had no feeling in his feet and was in danger of having his leg amputated.
+In January 2016, Perry, weighing more than 425 lb, checked himself into the hospital to receive treatment for diabetes.
+Perry revealed he had no feeling in his feet and was in danger of having his leg amputated.
 In June 2016, Sports Illustrated reported that Perry was living in a retirement home, had financial difficulties and continued to drink alcohol despite having publicly acknowledged his alcoholism in 2011.
 However, in 2018, he reported that he was moving around again, and he felt "better than he has in a long time."